Submitty/submitty.github.io/_docs/developer/migrations.md

     in the future.
 Your `down` function may be empty.

-    Thus, it is important to ensure that the `up` migration can be re-run.
+    Thus, it is important to ensure that the `up` migration can be re-run after the corresponding `down` migration is run.
 For example, your `up` function should not crash on adding the column if the column already exists.